Ning: This poem is illegible.

 no place.

-Philyra: This looks like poetry going through the guts of someone having an optical probe.
+Philyra: This looks like poetry going through the guts of someone getting a hi-tech optical probe.

 Andrei: You know, beer is good for that.